aljazfrancic/myo-readings-dataset/README.md

 </p>

 # myo-readings-dataset #
 Myo armband electromyographic readings dataset for flexion, extension, pronation, supination, radial deviation, ulnar deviation, fist and hibernation gestures.
-The samping frequency is 200 Hz, as per Myo specs.
+The sampling frequency is 200 Hz, as per Myo specs.

 ## Project structure ##
 The readings are located in the _readings folder which contains one folder per recording session.